 Note: r.41(3) specifically allows for an agreed order or an order assessed pursuant to detailed assessment to exceed £20,000.

-Preparation time order: uch costs orders are calculated by the tribunal / judge by assessing the number of hours that have been spent on preparation time.
-It will make an assessment on the basis of what is a reasonable and proportionate amount (r.75 and 79).
-It will then multiply the number of hours by £3 an hour (currently, increases by £1 each April, 6th).
+Preparation time order: such costs orders are calculated by the tribunal / judge by assessing the number of hours that have been spent on preparation time.
+It will make an assessment on the basis of what is a reasonable and proportionate amount (r.75 and r.79).
+It will then multiply the number of hours by £35 an hour (currently, increases by £1 each April, 6th).

 If any of the following grounds apply then the tribunal / judge has a duty to consider making a costs order, and having considered the matter, has a discretion to make an order if they consider it appropriate to do so.
 The grounds are: